Nits But No Lice & Lice But No Nits

 Lice are experts at blending in, so you usually don’t find them until after you’ve killed them if you’ve used a lice treatment (be sure you’re using a super lice treatment, because most lice today don’t die with a regular lice treatment).

 It is possible that a female louse came onto the head, laid a few eggs, and then left.
-Or, that she came, put a few eggs, and later died.
+Or, that she came, put a few eggs in the hair, and later died.
 This scenario isn’t typical, but it can happen.

 Female lice lay somewhere between 6-10 lice eggs a day when they are old enough.
 They will lay these eggs regardless of if they get fertilized or not.
 Female lice only need to be fertilized by a male once to be fertile, but if a female bug ended up on your head without a male and never fertilized, then she can lay lots of lice eggs that’ll never hatch.
 This scenario is also rare but possible.